arengu/arengu.github.io/docs/product/forms/fields.md

 ### URL field

 Input that expects a well-formed URL.
-If you have to check existance of the provided url, use a validation flow.
+If you have to check the existence of the provided URL, use a validation flow.

 **Configurable rules:** [Default value](#default-value).